-- COVID-19 disproportionately impacted refugees and the communities that host them; these populations face lost livelihoods and education, food insecurity, spiraling poverty, social unrest and increasingly restrictive policies negatively impacting mobility and access to services and markets - Xenophobia and anti-refugee sentiment could disrupt social cohesion and the policy environment, and make it difficult for refugee-focused organizations to operate in the open, with full transparency - Coordinating with governments, donor governments and organizations to ensure refugee livelihoods and ECD are prioritized amid unprecedented global emergencies and funding needs, along with other domestic policy considerations
+- The recent retreat from foreign assistance from historic global leaders like the U.S. could mean a stall - or worse a digression in positive impacts for refugee children and families. - Xenophobia and anti-refugee sentiment could disrupt social cohesion and the policy environment, and make it difficult for refugee-focused organizations to operate in the open, with full transparency - Coordinating with governments, donor governments and organizations to ensure refugee livelihoods and ECD are prioritized amid unprecedented global emergencies and funding needs, along with other domestic policy considerations